inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

         # Note: keep in mind the string should match
         # given name for authentication provider
         'acs_handler': acs_handler_factory('remote_app'),

+        # Automatically set `confirmed_at` for users upon
+        # registration, when using the default `acs_handler`
+        'auto_confirm': False,
     }
 }
 ```
+#### Automatically confirm users
+When using the default `acs_handler` for an authentication provider, users can be automatically confirmed upon registration by setting the `auto_confirm` attribute of a provider to `True` (default is `False`).
+This will set the `confirmed_at` attribute of the user to the current time.

+This can be done on a per provider basis, as not every provider may receive the same level of trust for a repository.

 #### Show the login button